-PUBLIC SCHOOLS NSW RTOs VOCATIONAL EDUCATION AND TRAINING
+VOCATIONAL EDUCATION AND TRAINING (VET) COURSES

-School Delivered Vocational Education and Training (VET) Courses
+Stage 6 School Delivered Vocational Education and Training (VET) Courses

-Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC) or Record of School Achievement (RoSA).
+Stage 6 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate (HSC).
 VET courses are designed to deliver workplace specific skills and knowledge and cover a wide range of careers and industries.
 VET courses for secondary students are developed by NSW Educational Standards Authority (NESA) and are based on national training packages.

-VET courses allow students to gain an HSC or RoSA and a national qualification or statement of attainment as part of the Australian Qualification Framework (AQF).
+Stage 6 VET courses allow students to gain a HSC or and a national qualification or statement of attainment as part of the Australian Qualification Framework (AQF).
 These qualifications are widely recognised by industry, employers, tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.

-Public Schools NSW RTOs are accredited to deliver and assess VET qualifications to secondary students.
+NSW Department of Education RTO is accredited to deliver and assess VET qualifications to secondary students.
 It is mandatory for all students studying a VET course to create a Unique Student Identifier (USI) upon enrolment.
 Students will require a form of identification for the creation of the USI.
 Examples include a Medicare Card, Australian Birth Certificate, Driver's License or a valid Passport.

 Assessment in all VET courses is competency based.
-The student is assessed on what they can do (skills) and what they know (knowledge) to equip them in the workplace.
-Students are either deemed "competent" or "not yet competent" by the teacher.
-Students who have successfully achieved competency will have the skills and knowledge to complete workplace activities in a range of different situations and environments, to an industry standard expected in the workplace.
+The student is assessed on what they can do (skills) and what they know (knowledge) to equip them for the workplace.
+Students are either deemed "competent" or "not competent" by the teacher.
+Students who achieve competency will possess the skills and knowledge to perform workplace activities across various situations and environments, meeting industry standards

-Assessment materials are designed to ensure each learner has the opportunity to achieve outcomes to the level of the qualification.
-Students will receive documentation showing all competencies achieved for the VET course undertaken.
+Assessment materials are designed to give each learner the opportunity to meet the qualification outcomes.
+Students will receive documentation that lists all competencies they have achieved.